LjyYano/Thinking_in_Java_MindMapping/编程/Java/Netty HashedWheelTimer 时间轮源码详解.md

     long pendingTimeoutsCount = pendingTimeouts.incrementAndGet();

-    if (maxPendingTimeouts > 0 && pendingTimeoutsCount > maxPendingTimeouts) {
+    if (maxPendingTimeouts> 0 && pendingTimeoutsCount > maxPendingTimeouts) {
         pendingTimeouts.decrementAndGet();
         throw new RejectedExecutionException("Number of pending timeouts ("
-            + pendingTimeoutsCount + ") is greater than or equal to maximum allowed pending "
+            + pendingTimeoutsCount + ") is greater than or equal to maximum allowed pending"
             + "timeouts (" + maxPendingTimeouts + ")");
     }